Hello and Happy Saturday Everyone!

 5) What's your heaven/paradise like?

 Gardens.
 Bliss.
 Peace.
-The way it sh
+The way it should be.

 6) In your opinion, does everyone make it into heaven/paradise?
 If they do not, why?